 - Vampire Knives fire off about five knives, which is great against bosses, because five shots is obviously better than one.
 However, the true prowess comes from its second effect: the knives heal you.
 When a knife hits an enemy, you regain 1-2 health.
 With the multiple knives and the fast firing rate, this weapon proves to be a great survival weapon, and is incredibly effective for any boss fightnote

 - The Enchanted Sword/Arkhalis.
 They are two of the strongest pre hardmode swords, but what makes them a game breaker is how early and easily you can acquire them.
 They're found in enchanted sword shrines (a small cave with a one block wide tunnel that may lead all the way to the surface) or rarely even randomly underground.
 For players aware of them, they are very easy to find, allowing you to potentially acquire a weapon to carry you through all of pre-hardmode on the first day!
 The only disadvantage is they aren't guaranteed to spawn in a world, but are still fairly probable, especially in medium and large worlds which have three and four shrines, respectively.
-Each ot which has a 1/3 chance of containing the true sword instead of a useless decoy.
+Each of which has a 1/3 chance of containing the true sword instead of a useless decoy.

 - For pre-Hardmode, the Minishark will tear apart just about anything.
 While it does cost a hefty 35 gold, which is hard to get early in the game, and you have to get something else gun-related, which requires a trip to the Corruption/Crimson as a bare minimum to even have access to it, the ends most certainly justify the means.
 It has a high fire rate, which absolutely shreds every pre-hard mode boss sans the Eater of Worlds and the Wall of Flesh.
 And it has a chance to not consume ammo, which is also very welcome considering the high fire rate.